dwightwatson/sitemap/README.md

 ## Installation for Laravel 5.*

-Simply pop the correct version constraint in your `composer.json` file and run `composer update` (however your Composer is installed).
+Simply require the package and let Composer get the latest compatible version for you.

-    "watson/sitemap": "2.0.*"
+    composer require watson/sitemap

-Now, add the service provider to your `app/config/app.php` file.
+Now, add the service provider to your `config/app.php` file.

-    'Watson\Sitemap\SitemapServiceProvider'
+    Watson\Sitemap\SitemapServiceProvider::class

-And finally add the alias to the facade, also in `app/config/app.php`.
+And finally add the alias to the facade, also in `config/app.php`.

-    'Sitemap' => 'Watson\Sitemap\Facades\Sitemap'
+    'Sitemap' => Watson\Sitemap\Facades\Sitemap::class

 ## Installation for Laravel 4.*